I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • drive vascular and metabolic dysfunction

-If there is snoring, waking unrefreshed, or daytime fatigue, this should be investigated.
+If there is snoring, waking unrefreshed or daytime sleepiness, this should be investigated.

 9. Movement, Exercise & Vascular Health